iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Subgradient Intro.md

 ---
 ### **Comments**

 The introduction is done.
-Visit [Subgradient Central Hub](Subgradient%20Central%20Hub.md) for all the things related to this concept.
+Visit [Subgradient CENTRAL HUB](Subgradient%20CENTRAL%20HUB.md) for all the things related to this concept.